 Illegal?
 Oh, absolutely.
 Dan Marovich is a big dude but he’s not a vicious dude.
 He’s a teddy bear, really.
 He’s also a fierce competitor and finishes his hits, which is why I drafted him.
 However, it’s hard for a big guy to finish a tackle and not make illegal contact with an opponent.
 If Dan had the option to completely wrap his opponent, would he have taken a penalty that led to gray getting ahead of purple and eventually ending my hopes of finally making bracket play at a fantasy tournament?
 Maybe not.
 I think there’s an argument that completing a tackle with both arms is potentially safer.
 Why wouldn’t Quidditch Canada’s gameplay department collaborate with a fantasy tournament to test the idea before deciding to include it in the regular season?

 Rules aren’t the only thing fantasies can test.
 Ethan Sturm’s article on gameplay formats got my attention because yes, I have become complacent in my use of formats.
 Pool play to bracket play is relatively easy to schedule.
 So, I commit here and now to use a different format at West Fantasy this year.
 I may or may not have a large scale event in mind for next season (no promises but coughLAOpen2.0cough) and I need to see how other formats feel for me as a TD.

 Thanks for reading, everyone.
 I don’t always write about quidditch but when I do, my blog gets way more hits.
 So, come back and read my other stuff!
-I’ll probably even write about quidditch again before the summer is over.
-(Conferences.
-They’re good for you.)
 See you at fantasies and MLQ matches coming to the West Region near you.